 - Map of Surrounding Village of Nympsfield

-The Admission number for each year including the Reception Year (2020/2021) is 29 pupils.
+The Admission number for Reception is 30 pupils.
 Pupils are normally admitted in the September of the school year in which they reach their fifth birthday.
 However they are not required to attend school until the beginning of the term after their fifth birthday and so in appropriate cases admission may be deferred until the beginning of the Spring and Summer Terms.
 If parents wish a deferment they should indicate so when accepting the offer of a place.

 Applications for a reception place at the school should be made to the Local Authority online at: http://www.gloucestershire.gov.uk/schooladmissions.
 Otherwise the LA’s common admissions form is available on request, and once completed should be sent to:

 All applications for the Reception class should be received by 15th January 2020.
 The LA will then send details of those children whose parents have expressed a preference for St. Joseph’s school to the Clerk to Governors at the school.
 The governors will then request that you fill in their blue Admissions form (if you have not done so already) available from the school or the LA, in order that they can apply the over subscription criteria listed in this policy.
 In the event of over subscription, the Governors will apply its set criteria to the applicant, rank them in order and notify the LA of its final decision.